piyush-repo/SequenceExecutionOfPromise/README.md

 Sometimes we need a execution plan where we have to run async jobs in sequence one after another and the no of async jobs is dynamic .

-For Example if we have 20 async jobs and all need to be processed in sequence but if we follow below approach promiseArr =['promise1','promise2','promise3','promise4','promise5','promise6','promise7','promise8'] promise1
+For Example if we have 20 async jobs and all need to be processed in sequence like below

+promiseArr =['promise1','promise2','promise3','promise4','promise5','promise6','promise7','promise8'];

+and we follow below approach1

+promise1
 .then(promise2)
 .then(promise3)